-The implementer chooses the options that affect the preprocessing of the RTL source files.
+The implementer chooses the configuration options that affect the preprocessing of the RTL source files.
 These options usually include or exclude the logic that affects one or more of the features, the area, or the maximum frequency and performance of the resulting macrocell.
-For example, the number of outstanding transactions that each master and slave interface supports.
+For example, the implementer can control the number of outstanding transactions that each master and slave interface supports.